85th Annual International Conference

 - Incorporate polls in your presentation to help keep your audience engaged.
 Learn about polls and more in the virtual conference training (coming soon.)

 - Cite your sources for videos, images, research, and content.
+If music is used, be sure you have permission.

 Some basic equipment is recommended for optimal sound and quality.
 While ABC does not recommend a particular brand, you may find these links helpful: